CHEVROLET SILVERADO EV · model year

 The 2026CHEVROLETSILVERADO EV carries 4 consumer safety complaints in NHTSA's Office of Defects Investigation database for this specific model-year cohort.
 Within that volume, owners reported 0 crashes, 0 fires, 0 injuries, and 0 fatalities.
 No NCAP 5-star crash-test rating is available for this model year in the federal database.

 NHTSA currently has 57 investigation files overlapping the 2026 SILVERADO EV, and 2 remain open.
-Owners comparing this cohort against neighboring years should pair the counters above with the complaint-by-year trend on the parent model page — a spike in a single year often tracks to a platform refresh, a new transmission supplier, or an updated ECU calibration.
-Use the related-complaint feed below to read raw owner narratives before deciding whether any pattern here affects your specific use case.
+Owners comparing this cohort against neighboring years should read the complaint-by-year trend as report volume, not a causal diagnosis.
+Use the related-complaint feed and the official recall lookup when researching a specific vehicle.

 4